Information on potential strike action affecting waste and recycling services 12-18 June and 26 June-9 July.

 Asking someone to act on your behalf

-If you need help to manage your services with the council, you can ask for someone you know to act on your behalf.
 To do this you must first set up a South Gloucestershire online account with your email address and a password.
 Once logged in to your account, you can then send an ‘Act on behalf of’ request to the person you would like to help you.

 The person you nominate to act on your behalf will receive an email informing them about your request.
 The email includes a link for them to log in to their account and either accept or decline your request.
-If they do not already have a South Gloucestershire Council online account, they will need to set one up before they can see your request.

-If the person you nominate does not live in South Gloucestershire, they should still select the ‘Resident’ option when creating a new account to manage your services with the council on your behalf.
+If the person you nominate does not live in South Gloucestershire, they should still select the ‘resident’ option when creating a new account to manage your services with the council on your behalf.

 See our South Gloucestershire Council online account and digital services page for more information about the online account.

-Beta This is our beta website, your feedback can help us improve it.
+Beta This is our beta website